chefmatteo/C-Interpreter/README.md

 The purpose of this project is to provide a clear and understandable rewrite of the original `c4` project—a minimal C compiler that became popular for its ability to self-host (compile itself) using only four core functions.
 While the original `c4` is impressive for its compactness and completeness, its code is intentionally obfuscated and difficult to follow, as it was designed to minimize code size above all else.
 This project aims to retain the core functionality and educational value of `c4`, but with clean, well-structured, and well-documented code that is accessible to learners and developers interested in compiler construction.

+This repository contains two main components:
+- Use `fclang` to learn the framework and concepts.
+- Use `xclang` to see the working compiler/interpreter in action.

-## There are mainly four aspects we gonna focus on in this project:
+#### There are mainly four aspects we gonna focus on in this project:

 #### How to Represent Syntax (BNF, etc.)

 - Syntax of programming languages is often described using formal grammars.